Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization: Attack Realisation

 \subsection{Attack-1}

-We then intensify the restriction to the attacker and consider the case when the attacker has only knowledge about the attributes of the attacker nodes $X_{\mathcal{A}}$.
-For this type of attack, the attacker also propose to first generate an attack graph for the extracted model training.
+We then intensify the restriction to the attacker and consider the case when the attacker has only knowledge about the attributes of the attack nodes $X_{\mathcal{A}}$.
+For this type of attack, the attacker also needs to first generate an attack graph for the extracted model training.
+Compared with Attack-0, since the graph structure is unknown, the attacker needs to generate the connections between the nodes.
 A procedure of the attack is shown in Figure~\ref{fig:overview_attack_1} and the attack graph is generated as follows.

-\textbf{Issuing queries and obtaining labels: } Similar as Attack-0, the attributes and the query responses of the attacker nodes can be used as the labeled nodes in the attack graph.
+\textbf{Issuing queries and obtaining labels. } Similar to Attack-0, the attributes and the query responses of the attack nodes can be used as the labelled nodes in the attack graph.

-\textbf{Synthesising connectives among attacker nodes: } Different from the Attack-0, the graph structure is unknown to the attacker.
-If all the attacker nodes are deemed to be isolated, the impacts from the neighbours of the attacker nodes cannot be taken into considerations.
-As discussed in Attack-0, it will affect the performance of our attacks.
-To solve this problem, the attacker proposes to infer the original graph based on the known attributes or construct a substitute graph.
+\textbf{Synthesising connections among attack nodes. } Different from Attack-0, the graph structure is unknown to the attacker.
+If all the attack nodes are deemed to be isolated, the impacts from the neighbours of the attack nodes cannot be taken into considerations.
+To solve this problem, the attacker needs to construct a substitute graph based on the known attributes.

-Generally, the attributes of nodes in a graph and the connectives among them are tightly correlated~\cite{AcharyaZ20,abs-2009-00203}.
+Generally, the attributes of nodes in a graph and the connections among them are tightly correlated~\cite{AcharyaZ20,abs-2009-00203}.
 Thus, it is possible to infer or reconstruct the graph structure based on the node attributes.
 Based on this intuition, several prior studies about graph synthesis and generation have been developed to generate graphs~\cite{abs-1802-08773,abs-1803-03324,Franceschi19}.
-Among others, we use a graph generation method called Learning Discrete Structures (LDS)~\cite{Franceschi19} in our design.
-Unlike others, LDS generates the graphs by considering their performance on classification problems, which meets the tasks of our target models.
-This method is designed for training the GNN models with incomplete, corrupted or even unavailable graph.
-Its intuition is to generate the structure of the graph by approximating the discrete probability distribution on the edges via the nodes' attributes.
-The GCN models trained based on this strategy have been shown with even higher accuracy than the ordinary GCNs training.
-As a result, given the attributes of the attacker nodes, the attacker can synthesise the connectives among them and use the synthetic structure as the structure of the attack graph.
+Among others, we use a graph generation method called Learning Discrete Structures (LDS)~\cite{Franceschi19}.
+It can generate the graphs by considering their performance on classification problems, which meets the tasks of our target models.
+Therefore, given the attributes of the attack nodes, the attacker can synthesise the connections among them and use the synthetic structure as the attack graph.